FoalTS/foal/docs/basics/modules.md

 Modules can be seen as controller groups.
 Every app consists of at least one module usualy called the `AppModule`.

 Every app starts with a module.
 A module binds the controllers to the request handler.
-It may have pre-hooks (or post-hooks) executed before (or after) every controller.
+It may have hooks executed before every controller.

 ```typescript
 interface IModule {